Oranginal78/Eleya-/src/assets/images/README.md

-# Logo Eleya
+# Images

-Veuillez placer votre logo Eleya (fichier PNG) dans ce dossier avec le nom : **eleya-logo.png**
+Please place your Eleya logo (PNG file) in this folder with the name: **eleya-logo.png**

-Le logo sera automatiquement utilisé dans la navbar du site.
+The logo will be automatically used in the site's navbar.

-## Spécifications recommandées :
+## Requirements:
-- Format : PNG avec transparence
+- Format: PNG with transparency
-- Taille : 32x32px ou 64x64px minimum
+- Recommended size: 200x50px or similar proportions
-- Nom du fichier : `eleya-logo.png`
+- File name: `eleya-logo.png`